ChalmersGU-data-structure-courses/lab-system/README.md

 We do integration with Google Sheets etc., we use a Google Cloud project with service account.

 * Go to [Google Cloud Platform](https://console.cloud.google.com/) and create a project.
+  Alternatively, join an existing project like this and skip to the last step.
 * Under **APIs & Services**, click on **enables APIs and services** and enable the following APIs:
   - Google Drive API
   - Google Sheets API